ClimateNode/FPS19/README.md

 • Page numbers:

-  * Page numbers are counted from the cover page as page 1 and may differ from page numbering in the document (for example, where page numbering begins after the front matter).
+  * Counting: page numbers are counted from the cover page as page 1 and may differ from page numbering in the document (for example, where page numbering begins after the front matter).
+  * Sources of inaccuracy:
-  * A small amount of information from preceding and following pages is usually included in the context sent to the LLM for each page.
+    * Overlapping context: a small amount of information from preceding and following pages is usually included in the context sent to the LLM for each page.
 Therefore information about a place or organisation may sometimes be on the following or preceding page to the one indicated.
-  * Page numbers for information extracted from lists and tables overlapping pages is least likely to be accurate.
+    * Overlapping lists and tables: page numbers for information extracted from lists and tables overlapping pages may also not be accurate.
+    * Images: if a figure is referred to on a previous page, this is included in the context sent to the LLM, along with the page the figure is actually on.
+Information used to interpret images may therefore be taken from pages other than the one indicated.

 • Information extracted from images and tables (particularly images) should be viewed with caution.